Programming Guide

 def call_supplier

-logger.debug("logger is accessible from instance methods")
+logger.debug("Accessible from instance methods")

 end